-Capital return NAV per Unit end / NAV per Unit begin - 1 Income return = Income distribution per Unit / NAV per Unit ex-date Total return = (1+Capital return) x (1+Income return) - 1
+Capital return = NAV per Unit end / NAV per Unit begin - 1

+Income return = Income distribution per Unit / NAV per Unit ex-date

+Total return = $(1+Capital return) \times (1+Income return) - 1$

-&lt;sup>1 The TER of the Fund was higher than previous year due to higher average NAV of the Fund for the financial period.
+1 The TER of the Fund was lower than previous year due to higher average NAV of the Fund during the financial period.

-&lt;sup>2 The PTR of the Fund was higher than previous year due to higher average NAV of the Fund for the financial period.
+2 The PTR of the Fund was higher than previous year due to higher average NAV of the Fund during the financial period.